marcinwiacek/pl1/readme.md

 * TLB (Translation Lookaside Buffers)
 * Naumann machine

-You can also find description of X86, Risc-V, ARM, Z80 and many others.
-Studying them is little bit like tasting sweets in the shop...
+You can find description of X86, Risc-V, ARM, Z80 and many others.
+Studying them is little bit like tasting sweets in the big shop.

 **Can something be done differently?
 Or better?**

 # This project

 This research project has in target preparing free design of the PL1 CPU / hardware, which (I hope) in some moment will be ellegant and effective (maybe even more effective than some popular generic solutions).
 It doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in concrete scenarios.

 In other words: I want to take best from Risc-V and others and prepare some (possibly) more secure and simple ISA, which probably will be very close to the real-time hardware/software solution.

 During some research I have found project [Antikernel](https://github.com/azonenberg/antikernel) and also after looking into it I have defined some first naive targets:

 1. hardware (CPU) should make task switching as effective as possible - I don't want to have saving / restoring registers every time (is it possible with reasonable cost? maybe L1 cache should contain registers?), additionally I don't want to have scheduler in software, if possible (main argument for software based solution is flexibility, ability of measuring CPU usage, etc., but we have unnecessary instructions running)
 2. CPU should not give too many ways for communicating processes - memory sharing is enough and it will avoid unnecesary copying data and other things (in many documents you will find it the most efficient)